AaronAlpha/Final-Project-/README.md

  - [ ] Different brushes(thick to thin tool)
  - [ ] Color Palet(basic button with name or color and color as background for button)
  - [x] Exit button(for whole app and each seleced tool(like color tool will open up a small screen)
- - [-] Full Screen Mode(enlarging current display screen to a monitor width/screen, and similarly, reducing the monitor screen-sized app back to its original display with and height)
+ - [ ] <del>Full Screen Mode(enlarging current display screen to a monitor width/screen, and similarly, reducing the monitor screen-sized app back to its original display with and height)</del> (NOT POSSIBLE AT MOMENT)
  - [x] Virtual Piece of paper for drawing
  - [ ] fill background color
  - [x] restart button